juniorsundarCasual/TGT/vault/volume-3.chapter-214.md

 {Right you are!}

 (My human is the exact opposite.
 He had very few hopes and dreams, but had access to anything he could want.
 Through my observations, I have found that it is often easier to turn a passive mortal to be more active in their life than to achieve the opposite.
-You must be tired of trying to leashe your mortal, correct?)
+You must be tired of trying to leash your mortal, correct?)

 {Yes...}